Updated Mar 01, 2026

 Build Screens and Connect Data

 Once your Excel data is imported and relationships are set up, it's time to bring your app to life.
 Adalo's visual builder makes it easy to turn spreadsheet rows into interactive lists, forms, and detail screens.
 By dragging and linking components to your data collections, you can create interfaces that work seamlessly on both web and mobile platforms.
-Here's how you can design your screens step-by-step using the visual builder.

 Design App Screens with the Visual Builder

 To get started, open the visual builder by clicking Screens in the left-hand menu of your Adalo dashboard.
 Then, select Add Screen to begin creating.
-The builder uses a simple drag-and-drop interface where you can add components - like lists, forms, buttons, text fields, and images - from the toolbar on the left.
+The builder uses a simple drag-and-drop interface where you can add components—like lists, forms, buttons, text fields, and images—from the toolbar on the left.
 Arrange these components on a responsive canvas that adjusts to different screen sizes.

 For example, to display a list of items, drag the List component onto the canvas.
 You can choose layouts like "Card List" for a more visual presentation or "Simple List" for text-based data.
 Customize the list by adding headers or search bars to match your app's design.
+The visual builder can display up to 400 screens at once on a single canvas, giving you a complete overview of your app's structure—a significant advantage when building complex data-driven applications.

 Connect Components to Data Collections

 After designing your screens, the next step is linking components to your imported data.
 Select a component, then go to the Data tab in the properties panel.
-For a list component, you'll see an option labeled What is this a list of? - choose the appropriate collection, such as "Inventory" or "Customers."
+For a list component, you'll see an option labeled What is this a list of?—choose the appropriate collection, such as "Inventory" or "Customers."
 Then, map the fields you want to display.
-For instance, if your Excel inventory sheet has columns like "Product Name", "Quantity", and "Price", you can use Magic Text to bind these fields to the list's text and detail elements, displaying live data directly in your app.
+For instance, if your Excel inventory sheet has columns like "Product Name," "Quantity," and "Price," you can use Magic Text to bind these fields to the list's text and detail elements, displaying live data directly in your app.

 For forms, drag a Form component onto the screen.
 In the properties panel, set the Submit Action to either Create Record or Update Record, depending on whether the form is for adding new entries or editing existing ones.
 Map each input field to a specific property in your data collection.
 You can even validate inputs by marking essential fields as Required, ensuring all necessary data is captured before submission.